Last updated: 2026-04-14

 )

-This code performs differential expression analysis between affected and unaffected samples, processes and filters the results, and summarizes the findings based on adjusted p-value and log2 fold change thresholds.
+We performed differential expression analysis between affected and unaffected samples, processed and filtered the results, and saved the findings based on adjusted p-value and log2 fold change thresholds.
+The full results were saved to a CSV file for further analysis.

 # Perform differential expression analysis for affected vs. unaffected samples